sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No problems today.*

 - **Ian:**
   - *What did you do yesterday?
-I created and connected the Teamgantt chart to the Trello board today.*
+I created the Trello board tasks that will be completed over the sprint*
   - *What are you planning to do today?
-Today I am planning to create and connect the burndown chart to the Trello board and Teamgantt chart.*
+Today I am planning on taking a screenshot of the burndown chart*
   - *Any problems?
 No questions or issues yet.*

 - **Mitchell:**